BrightBlu/RLAssetAllocation/README.md

 2. Create and activate virtual environment:

-You can simply run install.bat to create virtual environment and install dependencies listed in requirements.txt Note that you may need to adjust your python path in install.bat according to your OS environment setting.
+You can simply run install.bat to create virtual environment and install dependencies listed in requirements.txt.
+Note that you may need to adjust your python path in install.bat according to your OS environment setting.
 Or you may use below commands:
 ```bash